gtkwave/gtkwave/docs/ui/gtkwave.md

 ## Main Window

-The GTKWave visualization tool main window is comprised of a menu bar section, a status window, several groups of buttons, a time status section, and signal and wave value sections.
-New with GTKWave 3.0 is the inclusion of an embedded Signal Search Tree (SST) expander to the left of the signal section.
-The viewer typically appears as below when the embedded SST is disabled.
+The GTKWave visualization tool main window is comprised of a menu bar section, an embedded Signal Search Tree (SST) expander, several buttons, a time status section, and signal and wave value sections.

+The main window size and position can be saved between sessions as well as the current viewer state. (i.e., which signals are visible, any attributes set for those signals such as alignment and inversion, where the markers are set, and what pattern marking is active.)

 :::{figure-md} the-gtkwave-main-window